Elven World: Elven & the Fae The Gods and Goddesses, Tuatha dé Danann, Magical Beings and Places of Ancient Irish Mythology

 Segomo, The Bold: A giant and warrior prince.

-Scota: Tuatha dé Dannan goddess of positive magic who can slip beneath the surface of things and help to restore balance to negative situations.
+Scota: Tuatha dé Dannan, mistress of illusion and goddess of positive magic who can slip beneath the surface of things and help to restore balance to negative situations.
+Scotland was named after her and she was the daughter of an Egyptian Pharaoh who sailed North to the emerald islands about 4,000 years ago.

 Sisters of Illusion: The three Faery sisters, Scota, BéChuille and Flidais.
 Skilled in magic and transformation these Fae are searching for their freedom.